-Several years ago, I came across an insightful book The Open-Focus Brain by Dr. Les Fehmi and Jim Robbins [Fehmi].
-The possibility of the “Open-Focus” concept improving my ability to spar in keiko or shiai piqued my interest.
-According to his biography, Dr. Fehmi holds a Ph.D. in psychology from UCLA, has worked with sports teams such as the Dallas Cowboys and the New Jersey Nets and has certification as a “speed and explosion specialist”.
-And according to the book cover, the principles described therein could “optimize mental and physical performance.”
-I describe here the open-focus concept and its relation to 無心 (mushin) and kendo.
+Several years ago, I came across an insightful book: The Open-Focus Brain by Dr. Les Fehmi and Jim Robbins [Fehmi].
+The possibility that the “Open-Focus” state could improve my ability to spar in keiko and shiai piqued my interest.
+According to the book cover, the principles described therein could “optimize mental and physical performance” (as well as help heal the mind and body).
+And according to his biography, Dr. Fehmi had worked with sports teams such as the Dallas Cowboys and the New Jersey Nets, has certification as a “speed and explosion specialist” and holds a Ph.D. in psychology from UCLA.
+I describe here the Open-Focus concept, its potential relationship to 無心 (mushin) and application to kendo.
 The break-down of the article is as follows.

 - Wrap-up & References

-The first is a “narrow-focus” approach where our mind is sharply tuned to a particular task, sensory input or thought.
-It is associated with an emergency mode of paying attention with higher heart rates, respiratory rates and energy requirements to maintain this heightened state.
-Based on his neurofeedback studies of the brain, Dr. Fehmi found that the narrow-focus approach tends to illicit brain waves with higher frequencies referred to as beta waves (13 to 50 Hz).
+In narrow attention, “we can concentrate our attention on a limited field of experience, excluding peripheral perceptions from our awareness [Fehmi p.
+48].”
+Our mind may be sharply tuned to a particular task, sensory input or thought.
+It can also be an emergency mode of paying attention associated with higher heart rates, respiratory rates and energy requirements to maintain this heightened state.
+Based on his neurofeedback studies of the brain, Dr. Fehmi found that the narrow attention approach tends to illicit brain waves with higher frequencies referred to as beta waves (13 to 50 Hz).

-The second is an “open-focus” approach where our mind is diffuse, non-focused and relaxed yet still alert – not attuned to any particular task, input or thought.
-It tends to illicit brain waves with lower frequencies referred to as alpha waves (8 to 13 Hz).
+In contrast, in diffuse attention, “no particular target of attention stands out.”* “[I]n its extreme form it is inclusive,…, giving equal attention to all internal and external stimuli simultaneously [Fehmi p.
+49].”
+Our mind is not attuned to any particular task, input or thought.
+It is relaxed yet still alert.
+This form of paying attention tends to illicit brain waves with lower frequencies referred to as alpha waves (8 to 13 Hz) with phase-synchronicity.
 In this state, the author discovered that

-This is generally the state we wish to be in where our body moves with ease, our strikes are effortless and smooth and our mind is clear – unfettered by thoughts, worries or fears.
+This is generally the state we wish to be in where our body moves with ease, our strikes are effortless and smooth and our mind is clear – free from thoughts, worries or fears.

 - Can you imagine the space between your eyes?